No3371/go-skytable/Readme.md

 The subpackage provides opinionated extensions that could be useful or convenient.

-For example, `*ConnX.GetWithSimTTL()`, `*ConnX.SetWithSimTTL()`, `*ConnX.UpdateWithSimTTL`() are alternative versions of their respective methods of Conn, these methods only works with []byte values and automatically add an action to maintain timestamp with key "key_timestamp".
+For example, `*ConnX.GetWithSimTTL()`, `*ConnX.SetWithSimTTL()`, `*ConnX.UpdateWithSimTTL()` are alternative versions of their respective methods of Conn, these methods only works with []byte values and automatically add an action to maintain timestamp with key "key_timestamp".

 ## DDL with Connection Pool

 Connection Pools manage multiple connections on its own and users have no way to decide which `Conn` is used on method calls.
-Running `USE` is equal to run `USE` on all of the existing connections in it, and change the default container of the pool so future connections will automatically `USE` that.

 If you are working with multiple Keyspaces/Tables and you are using Connection Pool, there are 2 suggested usages:

 - **Container-dedicated connection pool**: Keep a connection pool for every container.
 By specifying default container in ConnectionPoolOptions, all the new connections spawned by the pool automatically `USE` it.
+Running `USE` is equal to run `USE` on all of the existing connections in it, and change the default container of the pool so future connections will automatically `USE` that.
 - **USE first in every packet**: This should explain itself, but it may introduce performance loss and frequent USEs are not recommended by Skytable official.

 ## Testing

-Testcases are written for local Skytable instances (127.0.0.1), some of them use auth coonnections, some don't.
+Testcases are written for local Skytable instances (@127.0.0.1), some of them use auth coonnections, some don't.

 The Auth-Enabled one should be bound to 2003 (Skytable default port), while the Auth-Disabled one should be bound to 2004 (as specified in `skytable_test.go`).